 - High: This level is the least secure, and allows all threat levels.
 So devices that with high, medium or low threat levels are considered compliant.

-Choose level and click on the Ok button (twice).
+Choose a level and click on the Ok button (twice).
 Click create to create the policy.

 Click Assignments and search for the group.
 Select the group and click on the save button.
 The policy will over few minutes applied on the devices.